mitmproxy/mitmproxy/release/README.md

 # Release Checklist

-Make sure run all these steps on the correct branch you want to create a new release for!
+Make sure to run all these steps on the correct branch you want to create a new release for!
 The command examples assume that you have a git remote called `upstream` that points to the `mitmproxy/mitmproxy` repo.

 - Verify that `mitmproxy/version.py` is correct
 - Update CHANGELOG
-- Update CONTRIBUTORS
+- Update CONTRIBUTORS: `git shortlog -n -s > CONTRIBUTORS`
 - Verify that all CI tests pass
 - Create a major version branch - e.g. `v4.x`.
 Assuming you have a remote repo called `upstream` that points to the mitmproxy/mitmproxy repo::
   - `git checkout -b v4.x upstream/master`